 TetraScience products, like other software products, improve through iterative changes over time.
 Some improvements require that TetraScience must deprecate a feature, component (including API endpoints), or function.
 Deprecate means that TetraScience plans to stop supporting the feature, component, or function in the future.
 TetraScience provides advanced notice of deprecations to help customers and partners assess the impact of these changes and make adjustments in their environments as needed.

-This topic provides an overview of the guidelines we follow for our deprecation process and notices.
-For the actual deprecation notices for TDP, see TDP Deprecation Notices
+This topic provides an overview of the guidelines TetraScience will follow for the deprecation process and notices.
+For the actual deprecation notices, see Tetra Product Deprecation Notices

-When we deprecate a feature, component, or function, we will provide a deprecation notice to let you know about planned breaking changes that will occur in the product.
+When TetraScience deprecates a feature, component, or function, TetraScience will provide a deprecation notice that is published to let the customers know about planned breaking changes that will occur in the product.
 Notices will be:

 - Provided for deprecations to stable components, features, and functions.

 Deprecations sometimes include intermediary steps, such as the hiding of a screen in one version that a URL can still access, then the complete removal of the screen in the next version of the product.

 Note that there are no deprecation notices for BETA components, functions, or features, as those should not be used in production.

 - Depending on the timeline of upgrades, customers could upgrade to the releases where the deprecation starts or ends.